 Heart valve defects, such as mitral valve prolapse with regurgitation

 High-dose steroid therapy

 AFib is also more likely to happen during an infection or right after surgery.
-Stress, caffeine, and alcohol may also set off attacks.
-People who do a lot of repeated vigorous endurance exercises, such as running marathons, can develop atrial fibrillation.
+Stress, and alcohol may also set off attacks.
+People who do a lot of frequent, sustained, endurance exercises, such as running marathons, can develop atrial fibrillation.